Seoul National University: Campus

-Seoul National University occupies two Seoul-based, one Pyeongchang-based campuses: the Gwanak Campus is situated in 1 Gwanak-ro, Gwanak-gu; and the Yongon Campus is north of the Han River in Daehangno, Jongno District; and the new Pyeongchang campus in Pyeongchang County, Gangwon Province.
+Seoul National University occupies two Seoul-based, one Pyeongchang-based campuses: the Gwanak Campus is situated in 1 Gwanak-ro, Gwanak District; and the Yongon Campus is north of the Han River in Daehangno, Jongno District; and the new Pyeongchang campus in Pyeongchang County, Gangwon Province.

 Location

 Gwanak Campus, the main campus, is located in the southern part of Seoul.
 It is served by its own subway station on Line 2.
 Yeongeon Campus, the medical campus, is on Daehangno (University Street), northeast Seoul.
 The defunct Suwon Campus, the agricultural campus, also known as the Sangnok Campus (Evergreen Campus), used to be located in Suwon, about 40 km south of Seoul.
 The agricultural campus moved to Gwanak in Autumn 2004, but some research facilities still remain in Suwon.